Azure/azure-service-operator/docs/hugo/content/guide/breaking-changes/breaking-changes-v2.6.0.md

 weight: 70
 ---

-## VirtualMachineScaleSet VirtualMachineProfile.ExtensionProfile.Extension.ProtectedSettings field is now marked as a SecretReference
+## VirtualMachineScaleSet ProtectedSettings now a SecretReference

+The property `VirtualMachineProfile.ExtensionProfile.Extension.ProtectedSettings` on `VirtualMachineScaleSet` has been changed from a string to a `SecretReference`
 We always try to avoid breaking changes, but in this case, allowing raw passwords in the spec is a security problem and as such we've decided to make a break to correct this issue.